Skip to main content

 • GPT 5.4 — OpenAI model, strong at coding and structured output

 You can switch models between messages.
-The agent keeps the same workspace and conversation regardless of which model you use.
+The agent keeps the same computer, workspace, and conversation regardless of which model powers it.

 Agent states